Saved (play): Story

-The action of the play may be assumed to take place over a period of many months, or even a few years.
-Len, a young London man, and Pam, a young London woman whom he has just met, are the play's central characters.
-The play opens with Pam bringing Len back to her house.
+Pam, a young London woman, brings Len, a young London man, back to her house.
 They eat sweets.
 When Pam's father Harry passes, Len and Pam offer Harry candy laced with innuendo.
 Pam is amused by Len's behaviour.
 This scene ends with the intimation that Pam and Len are having sex.
 Len and Pam go boating on a lake in a local park.
 Pam is showing signs of being bored with Len.
 In charge of the boats is Fred, a friend of Len's.
 He shows interest in Pam.

 Len becomes a lodger in Pam's house, although Pam has now left him for Fred.
-It is clear that Fred does not treat her well, and Len is sympathetic.
+Fred does not treat her well, and Len is sympathetic.
 Pam is grateful for the sympathy, although she finds Len irritating.
 Pam becomes pregnant by Fred, and has his baby.
 Pam's mother Mary becomes fond of Len, although Pam gets increasingly annoyed by his presence in the house.
 Over the course of one scene, Pam fights with Len and with her mother Mary while the neglected baby cries continually.
 When Len suggests that something needs to be done about caring for the baby, Pam responds "Put it on the council", i.e. hand it over to child welfare authorities.

 Fred goes fishing, watched by Len.
 Fred confides in Len that he is disenchanted with Pam.
 Fred and Len's friends Pete, Colin, Mike and Barry turn up, as does Pam, who is wheeling the baby in a pram.
 Not wanting to be left in charge of the baby, Fred loses his temper with Pam, who in turn becomes angry and leaves the baby with him.
 Len leaves.
 Pete, Colin, Mike and Barry tease the baby, at first harmlessly then with increasing roughness.
 Fred does nothing to stop them.
 Barry observes that babies are only animals that don't feel pain.
 When the baby dirties its nappy, they rub its face in the mess.
 The violence escalates as they strike the baby and ultimately throw stones at it, Fred joining in.
 The park is about to close and they run off, Fred returning only to fetch his fishing tackle.
 Pam returns to retrieve the baby and talks to it absently, not having noticed that it has been stoned to death.
-Still oblivious, she wheels it away (= scene 6).
+Still oblivious, she wheels it away.